 We have two kinds of identification numbers in Norway: national identity numbers and D numbers.
 The Norwegian Tax Administration is responsible for the scheme with identification numbers in Norway (external website).

 You can receive a D number when you need an identification number in Norway, but do not meet the criteria for being assigned a national identity number.

 On the Norwegian Tax Administration's website you can find an overview of which authorities or businesses can request D numbers (external website).

-If you have applied for protection (asylum), you will get a D number when you come to Norway.
-You will get it from the UDI or from the police (Politiets Utlendingsenhet) when you register.
+If you are an asylum seeker, you will receive a D number when you arrive in Norway.
+You receive a D number from UDI or the Norwegian Immigration Service (PU) when you register.

 A DUF number is not the same as a D number.
-The DUF number is your registration number in the computer system of the Norwegian Directorate of Immigration.
+The DUF number is your registration number in UDI’s registration system.

 Did you find what you were looking for?